Quick Links

 2025 | Harry Bridges Center for Labor Studies - Washington State Labor Research Grant

 Changing Equity, Maritime Labor, and Offshore Wind in the Pacific NorthwestOffshore wind has been proposed as a possible clean energy solution to meet the challenges of new energy development.
 During the Biden Administration, ambitious policies were championed to accelerate offshore wind in the United States, including the waters off the West Coast.
 Focusing on combating climate change, advancing clean energy, and creating jobs, the Administration aimed to deploy 30 gigawatts of offshore wind capacity by 2030.
 The Administration also adopted a “whole of government” approach to advancing equity for historically marginalized and underserved groups.
-Read the full report here.
+Read the full research brief here.

 -

-2024 | Research Brief
+2024 | Research Brief - Harry Bridges Center for Labor Studies

 High Road Training Partnerships

 In this brief, written by research assistant Kait Johnson, we summarize select Washington workforce development programs and approaches, examine how High Road Training Partnerships (HRTPs) have operated in California, and investigate the potential opportunities for and benefits of HRTPs in Washington state.
 The framework for this research came from initial meetings and collaboration with Ligaya Domingo (Racial Justice and Education Director at SEIU Healthcare 1199NW and member of the Seattle-King County Workforce Development Board), Ana Luz Gonzalez-Vasquez, (Project Director for POWER in the Workforce Development at the UCLA Labor Center), and Sarah L. White (Labor Policy & Research Director, Institute of Transportation Studies at UC Davis).
-Read the full brief here.
+Read the full research brief here.

 -

-2024 | The Office of Immigrant and Refugee Affairs (OIRA)
+2024 | Research Report - The Office of Immigrant and Refugee Affairs (OIRA)

 Regional Partnerships for Immigrant Integration and Workforce Development in King County